-The defining feature of these are the communal central open large enough to allow functional add interest and individuality. public and private open spaces and area for driveways or common parking.
+The defining feature of these are the communal central open space.
+The lot width should be must be considered carefully to large enough to allow functional add interest and individuality. public and private open spaces and area for driveways or common parking.